-6. Earnings or Loss per Share
+6. Loss per Share

-The Company uses the two-class method to compute basic and diluted earnings or loss per common share.
-In periods of net loss, no effect is given to the Company's participating securities as they do not contractually participate in losses of the Company.
-The following table sets forth the computation of basic and diluted loss per share (in thousands, except share and per share data):
+The Company uses the two-class method to compute basic and diluted loss per common share.
+In periods of net loss, no effect is given to the Company's participating securities as they do not contractually participate in the losses of the Company.
+The following table sets forth the computation of basic and diluted earnings per share (in thousands, except share and per share data):